 At the lowest level, bass fishing sponsors could work with amateur anglers and social media influencers to do the same thing.
 If you have a big enough social presence, you can grab the attention of sponsors who want a piece of the action you bring to the table.

 There are two main things that you can get from sponsorships; money and products.
 At the highest professional level, both are usually offered.
 Kevin VanDam is paid by Lews to use and advertise their products while also being supplied with the rods and reels themselves.

 Not all deals are this inclusive, and there is a wide range of sponsorship opportunities.
 At the lower level, you may get free or discounted items.
-There is a big gap between the top and the bottom with a number of options in the middle.
+There is a big gap between the top and the bottom, with several options in the middle.